Charles Adermann: Government minister

-A redistribution carved the new seat of Fisher out of some of the eastern portion of Maranoa, and Adermann transferred there for the 1949 election.
-He served as chairman of committees from 1950 to 1958.
-He was appointed Minister for Primary Industry in the Menzies ministry in December 1958 and was admitted to Cabinet in February 1960.
+Adermann was appointed Minister for Primary Industry in the Menzies ministry in December 1958 and was admitted to Cabinet in February 1960.
 He was responsible for granting additional assistance to rural producers.
 In 1964 he became Deputy Leader of the Country Party, a position he held until 1966.
 He was dropped from the ministry in 1967.
 He retired from parliament at the 1972 election and handed his seat to his son, Evan.

-Adermann was appointed a privy counsellor in 1966 and a Knight Commander of the Order of the British Empire in 1971.
-He died in Dalby, survived by his wife, two sons and two daughters.

-Sir Charles' grandson Greg Adermann was elected LNP Councillor for Pullenvale Ward of the Brisbane City Council in 2020.
+Personal life

+In 1926, Adermann married Mildred Turner, with whom he had four children.
+His son Evan succeeded him in the seat of Fisher and also became a federal government minister.
+His grandson Greg Adermann, who lived with Charles for a period the former's senior schooling years, has served as the Councillor for the Brisbane City Council Pullenvale Ward since March 2020.

+Adermann died on 9 May 1979 at his daughter's house in Dalby, Queensland.
+He was interred at the Taabinga Cemetery near Kingaroy.